bhcleek/igate-dashboard/README.md

 The IGate sends its logs to VictoriaLogs via Fluent Bit's [HTTP](https://docs.fluentbit.io/manual/pipeline/outputs/http) output plugin to the `logs_domain`.
 Similarly, the IGate sends its metrics to Telegraf to the `metrics_domain`.
 Caddy ensures the communication is authenticated and encrypted and reverse proxies the connections to VictoriaLogs HTTP listener and Telegraf's [influxdb_v2_listener](https://github.com/influxdata/telegraf/blob/master/plugins/inputs/influxdb_v2_listener/README.md) plugin.

-The Fluent Bit and Telegraf configurations on the igate can be seen in my [Ansible playbooks](https://github.com/bhcleek/ansible-playbooks).
+The Fluent Bit, Telegraf, and Dire Wolf configurations on the igate can be seen in my [Ansible playbooks](https://github.com/bhcleek/ansible-playbooks).
 The best starting point to review is the [aprs-igate role](https://github.com/bhcleek/ansible-playbooks/tree/main/roles/aprs-igate).

 Grafana exposes the metrics and direwolf logs.
 The latter is exposed as a stream in the browser via Frontail.
 The logs can be tailed directly or in an iframe on the dashboard.